transientlunatic/elk/docs/installation.rst

 Stable release
 --------------

-To install Elk: A Waveform Catalogie Tool, run this command in your terminal:
+To install Elk, run this command in your terminal:

 .. code-block:: console